Settings of Datama Compare Extension

 1.1.1 Comparison Definition

-Defining what you want to compare is the very first step of your analysis in the Compare extension.
-In the waterfall, you can either compare dates (start period vs end period) or segments of other dimensions.
+Defining what you want to compare is the first step of the analysis.
+In the waterfall, you can either compare dates (start period vs. end period) or compare segments from any dimension.
 For example:

 - First, add Datama light compare extension into your platform.
 See the example in looker studio shown as below: